Japan cruise ship coronavirus cases climb to 175, including quarantine officer

 The ministry said tests are being conducted for others who are deemed to need them and it will announce the results later.

-The U.K.-flagged Diamond Princess is managed by Princess Cruise Lines, one of the world’s largest cruise lines and a unit of Carnival Corp.
+The U.K.-flagged Diamond Princess is managed by Princess Cruise Lines, one of the world’s largest cruise lines and a unit of Carnival Corp (CCL.N).

 Kyodo news agency, citing the health ministry, said that of the 39 cases, 10 were crew and 29 were passengers.